Bridgnorth: Cliff railway

 The Bridgnorth Cliff Railway, also known as the Bridgnorth Funicular Railway or Castle Hill Railway, is a funicular railway which has operated in Bridgnorth for over 100 years.
 The line links the lower part of High Town to the upper part.
 The bottom entrance is adjacent to the River Severn while the top is adjacent to the ruins of Bridgnorth Castle.

 Opened on 7 July 1892 to great fanfare and the proclamation of a public holiday, the line is one of four funicular railways in the UK built to the same basic design - the others were the Clifton Rocks Railway in Bristol; the Lynton and Lynmouth Cliff Railway in Devon; and the Constitution Hill Railway in Aberystwyth, Wales.

 It is one of the steepest railways in the country and at least one source (the information panel outside the top station) claims it is both the steepest and shortest.
 It is the only functional inland funicular railway in England - there are about 15 more at English seaside towns.
 Originally, the railway was powered by a simple system using water and gravity, but was converted in 1943–44 to run on electricity.
 Then, in 1955, new cars were installed on the railway; these were able to carry 18 passengers each and are still in use today.
 As of April 2024 return tickets cost £2.00 with discounts available for groups of 15 or more.
 Single tickets are not available.

-The railway allows people to easily get between the two parts of High Town as the only other way down is down 200 steps or by using roads which drastically increase the journey.
+The railway allows pedestrians to easily get between the High Town and Low Town as the only other ways between the two are via 200 steps, or by using roads which drastically increase the journey time and distance.
 The terminals at the upper and lower part of the railway are currently used as tea-rooms and guest houses.

 The railway was temporarily closed in December 2022 due to damage to a retaining wall and further damage was discovered during repairs.
 The railway reopened on 4 March 2024.